 Yes.
-Amazon Route 53 offers a special type of record called an ‘Alias’ record that lets you map your zone apex (example.com) DNS name to the DNS name for your ELB load balancer (such as my-loadbalancer-1234567890.us-west-2.elb.amazonaws.com).
-IP addresses associated with Amazon Elastic Load Balancers can change at any time due to scaling up, scaling down, or software updates.
+Amazon Route 53 offers a special type of record called an 'Alias' record that lets you map your zone apex (example.com) DNS name to the DNS name for your ELB load balancer (such as my-loadbalancer-1234567890.us-west-2.elb.amazonaws.com).
+IP addresses associated with load balancers can change at any time due to scaling up, scaling down, or software updates.
 Route 53 responds to each request for an Alias record with one or more IP addresses for the load balancer.
 Route 53 supports alias records for three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers.
-There is no additional charge for queries to Alias records that are mapped to ELB load balancers are free.
+There is no additional charge for queries to Alias records that are mapped to AWS ELB load balancers.
 These queries are listed as “Intra-AWS-DNS-Queries” on the Amazon Route 53 usage report.

 Yes.
 Amazon Route 53 offers a special type of record called an ‘Alias’ record that lets you map your zone apex (example.com) DNS name to your Amazon S3 website bucket (i.e. example.com.s3-website-us-west-2.amazonaws.com).
 IP addresses associated with Amazon S3 website endpoints can change at any time due to scaling up, scaling down, or software updates.
 Route 53 responds to each request for an Alias record with one IP address for the bucket.
 Route 53 doesn't charge for queries to Alias records that are mapped to an S3 bucket that is configured as a website.
 These queries are listed as “Intra-AWS-DNS-Queries” on the Amazon Route 53 usage report.